Cruise unveils 'most dangerous stunt' in 'Mission: Impossible 7' - RFI

 Tom Cruise sealed his reputation for performing his own dangerous stunts as "Mission Impossible" footage of him riding a motorbike off a treacherous cliff stunned movie theater bosses at their annual convention Thursday.

-Paramount used its slot at the CinemaCon trade show in Las Vegas to air footage from its upcoming features "Mission: Impossible 7" and "Top Gun: Maverick," with the two films' star Cruise appearing remotely via video.
+Paramount used its slot on the final day of CinemaCon trade show in Las Vegas to present clips from its upcoming features "Mission: Impossible 7" and "Top Gun: Maverick," with the two films' star Cruise appearing remotely via video.

 "This is far and away the most dangerous thing we've ever attempted," said Cruise, introducing the stunt.